What is SEO? A basic guide for SMBs that want to appear on Google

 SEO stands for Search Engine Optimization.
 In plain English: making your website appear in Google's top results when someone searches for what you offer.

-If you have a dental clinic in London and someone searches "dentist in London," SEO is what determines whether you appear on page one or page ten.
+If you run a dental clinic in London and someone searches "dentist in London," SEO is what decides whether you show up on page one or page ten.
+And the gap between page one and page ten is not small:

 How does Google decide who ranks first?

-Google uses over 200 factors to sort results, but the most important ones are:
+Google uses more than 200 factors to sort results, but the ones that move the needle for a small business are these:

 1. Relevance